-A Feature Branch is intended for working on one particular feature.
-It is normally constituted of data downloaded from the trunk and is integrated back into the trunk when the work on the feature is completed.
-You can apply all the changes or select a subset of them.
+A Feature Branch is intended for working on a particular feature.
+It is normally constituted of data downloaded from the trunk, and is integrated back into the trunk when work on the feature is completed.
+You can apply all changes or select a subset of changes.
 IntelliJ IDEA creates a changelist with the merged changes and offers it for commit.

 - Open the Version Control tool window and switch to the Subversion Working Copies Information tab.

-Click the Merge from link, and choose the changes' source on the context menu.
+- Click the Merge from link and select the source of changes from the popup menu.
 The available options are:

-- trunk - choose this option to merge the changes from the trunk to the current branch.
+- trunk: select this option to merge changes fro the trunk to the current branch.

-- branches - choose this option to have changes from a specific branch applied to the current branch.
-Select the source branch in the Branches pop-up list.
+- branches: select this option to apply changes from a specific branch to the current branch.
+Select the source branch from the Branches popup.

-- tags - choose this option to have changes from a specific branch applied to the current branch.
-Select the source branch in the Tags pop-up list.
+- tags: select this option to apply changes from a specific branch to the current branch.
+Select the source branch from the Tags popup.